 Book review by Anthony Campbell.
 The review is licensed under a Creative Commons License.

 For much of the twentieth century, many scholars held that we can know very little about the historical Jesus.
 But Sanders is less pessimistic; he thinks we can know quite a lot, although plenty of questions will always remain.

 Jesus was a first-century Jew, and we cannot hope to understand him without a good grasp of the conditions in which he lived.
 Sanders therefore uses the first part of his book—about a hundred pages—to explain what Jesus's world was like.
 This brings out some differences with the picture most Christians will have obtained from the gospels.
-For example, although Palestine was under the control of Rome, this did not mean that people's lives were constantly being controlled by an occupying army.
+For example, although Palestine was under Roman rule, this did not mean that people's lives were constantly being controlled by an occupying army.
 The Romans did not administer their minor provinces directly but used intermediaries.
 Galilee, where Jesus grew up and carried out his teaching, was relatively free under its ruler, Herod Antipas.

 Jesus was mainly renowned as a miracle worker and healer; in this he was not unique, for there were several prominent miracle workers in Palestine at about this time.
 Unlike today, people were fully open to the possibility of miracles; they were quite prepared to believe in the reality of these events although they differed about where Jesus had obtained his powers or what they meant for his status.
 Sanders does not accept the objective reality of the miracles, but he is mainly concerned to establish what they meant for Jesus's contermporaries and followers and for himself.